What is this subject about?

 What will I study over the two years?

 The course will build on your prior knowledge of film through studying a variety of different topics over the two-year course.
 You will engage with a wide range of different cinema, developing skills of observation, critical analysis and personal reflection.

-The course is currently changing over to the new, linear A Level, so detail is yet unclear, however there will be a strong focus on; the history of film making, spectator response, critical approaches, and an exploration of political, social, cultural and historical contexts in relation to the films studied.
+There will be a strong focus on; the history of film making, spectator response, critical approaches, and an exploration of political, social, cultural and historical contexts in relation to the films studied.

 You will develop analytical skills, deconstructing how meaning is made through technical components such as staging, direction and narrative in a diverse range of film texts, including: black and white, foreign language and independent films as well as more mainstream products.
 This will include films from the US, World and British cinemas.

 You will also have a creative coursework component which will give the opportunity to apply knowledge and understanding through the construction of a screenplay or film product.

 Over the two years, the main assessment will be in the form of examinations but there will still be a creative coursework component (30% of the final mark).

 What skills will I need and develop

 You will be encouraged to engage with a wide range of

 different kinds of films, developing skills of observation,